hincz-lab/TDP_43_Phase_Separation/README.md

 ## Analysis Code Navigation

 When you enter the [Analysis](/Analysis/) directory, you will notice many sub-directories.
-The goal here is to segment each distinct step in the analysis process into separate chunks of code/data to make the process accessible to an individual interested in recapitulating any part of the analysis.
+The goal here is to segment each distinct step in the analysis process into separate chunks of code to make the process accessible to an individual interested in recapitulating any part of the analysis.
 The code in this sub-directory are oriented towards extracting meaningful data from the simulations.
 * [Extract Trajectory Positions And Labels](/Analysis/Extract_Trajectory_Positions_And_Labels/)
   The first step in analyzing our simulation results will be to extract the position and label of every amino acid (AA) from the simulation at every time step interval.
 The Hoomd-Blue toolkit reports the position and particle label of each amino acid in a .gsd file, which we would like to repurpose into numpy .npy array files, one for the positions of each amino acid, and one for the particle labels of each amino acid.